-7 The risk level is a local prerogative which is closely linked to the risk policy applied by the concerned TSO.
+The risk level is a local prerogative which is closely linked to the risk policy applied by the concerned TSO.
 Consequently, the risk level considered by individual TSOs to assess FRM from the statistical data may vary.
 This risk level is a fixed, reference that each TSO has to respect globally in all questions related to congestion management and security of supply.
 This risk level is a pillar of each TSO's risk policies.

+- Unintentional flow deviations due to operation of load-frequency controls

 - External trade (both trades between CWE and other regions, as well as trades in other regions without CWE being involved)

 - Internal trade in each bidding area (i.e. working point of the linear model)

 - Uncertainty in wind generation forecast

 - Uncertainty in Load forecast

 - Uncertainty in Generation pattern

 - Assumptions inherent in the Generation Shift Key (GSK)

 - Topology

 - Application of a linear grid model

-When the FRM has been computed following the above-mentioned approach, TSOs may potentially apply a so-called "operational adjustment" before practical implementation into their CB definition.
+When the FRM has been computed following the above-mentioned approach, TSOs may potentially apply a so-called "operational adjustment" before practical implementation into their CNE definition.
 The rationale behind this is that TSOs remain critical towards the outcome of the pure theoretical approach in order to ensure the implementation of parameters which make sense operationally.
-For any reason (e.g.: data quality issue), it can occur that the "theoretical FRM" is not consistent with the TSO's experience on a specific CB.
+For any reason (e.g.: data quality issue), it can occur that the "theoretical FRM" is not consistent with the TSO's experience on a specific CNE.
 Should this case arise, the TSO will proceed to an adjustment.